 What is the annual limit on treatment?

-Consider your needs.
-If you don't want metal crowns, for example, put away some money for porcelain crowns.12 Ways You Can Protect Your Teeth (and Save on Dental Care)
+If you don't want metal crowns, for example, put away some money for porcelain crowns.

 You'll save big money on dental care if you don't put off seeing the dentist when you have swollen gums or a tiny cavity.
 Left unchecked, gum disease could cause you to lose a tooth.
 And if that cavity leads to an abscess down the road, it could be costly (not to mention dangerous).
 Besides getting routine dental exams, dental experts advise that you do the following: